What is the first thing that comes to mind when you think of educational toys for 2 year old’s?

 But that would be somewhat redundant as I have already written a great guide with the top learning toys for 2 year old’s!

 If you want to find out about those toys, make sure to read that article.
-I also share many language development and learning tips along with each toy that is recommended.
+I also share a bunch of language development and learning tips along with each toy that is recommended.

 So, instead of just another list of toys, here is a list of some things you should look for in a toy and if the toy meets some (preferably all) of these criteria then you have found a great educational toy for your toddler!